-Employees who were receiving the Continuing Education Pay or who had begun coursework towards the first year of Continuing Education Pay (must have been pre-approved for the first year of coursework prior to February 22, 2017) are grandfathered to receive this pay, and are therefore eligible for the following types of pay:

-- (a) 2.75% for earning an Advanced P.O.S.T.
-Certificate

-- (b) 5.5% for earning a Bachelor's Degree.

-- (c) 5.5% for earning a Master's Degree

-- (d) 5.5% for Continuing Education Pay
+- 1. Employees who were receiving the Continuing Education Pay or who had begun coursework towards the first year of Continuing Education Pay (must have been pre-approved for the first year of coursework prior to February 22, 2017) are grandfathered to receive this pay, and are therefore eligible for the following types of pay: - (a) 2.75% for earning an Advanced P.O.S.T.
+Certificate - (b) 5.5% for earning a Bachelor's Degree. - (c) 5.5% for earning a Master's Degree, a Juris Doctorate Degree, or a PhD - (d) 5.5% for Continuing Education Pay